PURE Glycine Powder

 Why glycine is often missing from the diet

-"A detailed assessment of all possible sources of glycine shows that (…) the daily dose available from synthesis of about 3 g/day together with the amount available from the diet of 1.5-3.0 g/day in a 70 kg person may be substantially below the amount required for all metabolic purposes, including collagen synthesis, of about 10 g/day."
+"A detailed assessment of all possible sources of glycine shows (…) that the daily dose available from synthesis of about 3 g/day, together with the amount available from the diet of 1.5-3.0 g/day in a 70 kg person, may be significantly below the amount required for all metabolic purposes, including collagen synthesis, of about 10 g/day."

 (Source)